edleebinj/graphwar-generator/README.md

 4.click the top-right corner of the plane
 5.click yourself
 6.click the points you want to hit
-7.hit enter when done, and there will be a preview of the shape of the function
+7.hit enter when done
+8.there will be a preview of the shape of the function
-8.close the preview, the equation is automatically copied to clipboard, just paste it into the game
+9.close the preview, the equation is automatically copied to clipboard
+10.paste the equation into the game

 note: if you need higher accuracy, change the sample_sum in line 93 to 200 (don't go over 500), you break the game
 this is not meant to ruin others fun